Abiquo Cloud Management Architecture

 The Abiquo open architecture can integrate your infrastructure with other business critical services needed to develop an end to end Cloud service, such as 3rd party monitoring, billing/invoice systems, CMDBs and backup solutions via an extensive, powerful API and event stream.

-Abiquo’s Cadmium UI allows cloud consumers to interact with the resource cloud through the Abiquo platform servers.
+Abiquo’s Cadmium UI allows cloud consumers to interact with the resource clouds through the Abiquo platform servers.
 The following components may each be installed on one or more appliances in a production environment or on fewer appliances in a test environment.

 For more information about the Abiquo Architecture visit Abiquo’s wiki